Orders of units in integral group rings and blocks of defect $1$

 The aim of this section is the proof of the following theorem. \begin{theorem} There is a global positive constant $c$ such that

 In particular $\lim\limits_{x \rightarrow \infty} N(x) = \infty$. \end{theorem}

 We first introduce some more notation and prove some auxiliary results.
 We denote by $\varphi$ Euler's totient function and by $\mu$ the M\"obius function.
-We fix some integer $x$.
+We fix some integer $x$ bigger than $1$.
 For positive integers $a$, $d$ and $m$ set

 We will use the following theorems.